RayForst/df-boilerplate/README.md

 * Manifest Asset version
 * Base64 for SVG in css
 * Linting
+* Text from .json
 * Best setup for html-minifier
-* Text from .json
-* RetinaJs